Does formalizing reasoning require new mathematics?

 Even the concept of number has been repeatedly reconstructed when existing versions couldn't represent what was needed.

 Negative numbers: the equation x + 5 = 3 has no solution in positive integers.
 Merchants dealing with debt, physicists dealing with direction, needed numbers that could represent "less than nothing" relative to a reference point.
-The extension to negative integers required restructuring arithmetic to be symmetric around zero, a reconception of what number means, not an addition to an existing collection.
+The extension to negative integers required restructuring arithmetic to be symmetric around zero, a reconception of what number means.

 Complex numbers: the equation x² = -1 has no solution in real numbers.
 For centuries, √-1 was dismissed as meaningless.
 But Cardano, Euler, and Gauss showed that defining a number i such that i² = -1 yields a consistent, enormously powerful system.
 Complex numbers turned out to be essential for describing oscillation, rotation, wave phenomena, and quantum mechanics, where the state space is a complex Hilbert space.